137th Street–City College station: Service changes and station renovations

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the 137th Street–City College station as part of the MTA's 2020–2024 Capital Program.
 In December 2022, the MTA announced that it would award a $146 million contract for the installation of eight elevators across four stations, including 137th Street.
 Construction efforts on the elevator project at 137th Street began in early 2024 and were expected to be completed by March 2025.
 The accessibility improvements were not completed by October 2025, though plans were made to widen the staircase leading to the uptown platform.
 An updated release from Shaun Abreu's office indicated that construction on the uptown track access would be finished in January 2026, and the downtown elevator would be in operation by the second quarter of that year.
+The northbound platform elevator has been accessible since May 2026.